Ionizing photon production of Population III stars: effects of rotation, convection, and initial mass function: Methods

-where we assume a minimum mass ($M_{\rm min}$) of 9$\,\msun$, and a maximum mass ($M_{\rm max}$) of 120$\,\msun$.
-The time interval for integration, $t$, refers to the age of the population.
+The time interval for integration in \cref{eq:Npop}, $t$, refers to the age of the population.
 Since stellar lifetime increases with decreasing initial mass $\mini$, $t$ must be at least the lifetime of the smallest initial mass model in order for all of the stars in the population to have produced their total ionizing photons.
-Therefore, in this work the time interval must be $t$\,=\,20\,Myr, the lifetime of the 9\,$\msun$ model, for the population to have produced its total ionizing photons after a single starburst, i.e. $N_{\rm pop}= \int_{M_{min}}^{M_{max}} \Ni\,\xi(M)\,dM$.
+Therefore, if considering a population without rotation where $\mmin=9\,\msun$, the time interval must be $t$\,=\,20\,Myr, the lifetime of the non-rotating 9\,$\msun$ model, for the population to have produced its total ionizing photons after a single starburst, i.e. $N_{\rm pop}= \int_{M_{min}}^{M_{max}} \Ni\,\xi(M)\,dM$.
 However, we can also vary the value of $t$ to study the evolution of the ionizing photons produced by the population, as we will discuss in \Cref{subsec:results:IMFevol}.